 Kay Bee also had these Capcom Pad Soldier controllers in the front of the store.
 I'll never forget looking at them through the security gate, before the mall opened.
 They were designed especially for Street Fighter II games, and I really wanted one!
 It was not to be.

 I freaked out when I found the following Street Fighter II poster in the back of Kay Bee on a "no school" day.
-I showed it to my mom at her office.
-She responded, "Oh, my goodness."
+When I showed it to my mom at her mall office, she responded, "Oh, my goodness."
 To this day, I have no idea what she meant by that.
 The poster hung in my bedroom all throughout my childhood, and a few years ago I finally got it framed.
 It now resides in Ghosts of the '80s, my home arcade.

 I received Cyborg Justice for my eighth grade graduation.
 My options were a dinner out at a fancy restaurant, or a Genesis cartridge.
 That meal would have been long gone by now.
 In a loose association, the game is accompanied by a Terminator 2: Judgement Day action figure: A product of the late, great Kenner, it was also purchased from The Toy Store in the Mall!
 My dad played Cyborg Justice with me on multiple occasions.
 (He also used to be really good at Street Fighter II.)